DavidSerret/rag-engine/README.md

 **Recursive chunking** — Text is split at paragraph → sentence → word boundaries (~600 tokens, ~100 token overlap, min 100 chars), preserving semantic coherence across chunks.

-**Document isolation** — The table is cleared before each ingestion.
-One active document at a time keeps the demo focused and avoids cross-document contamination.
+**Shared corpus, per-skin chat** — All ingested documents live in one corpus regardless of active skin; only the chat history and model preamble are scoped per skin.
+Users manage the corpus explicitly (add / remove / replace all) instead of it being implicitly cleared.

+**Skin as a single config object** — Color, radius and background pattern all derive from one `Skin` entry, so the UI never special-cases a skin id outside `lib/skins.ts` — components just read `skin.radius` / `skin.pattern` / `skin.colors`.

-**Language-aware generation** — The EN/ES toggle changes both UI strings and the model preamble, so fragment citations (`Fragment 1` vs `Fragmento 1`) are consistent with the answer language.
+**Auto-detected response language** — The model infers the answer language from the question itself, so fragment citations (`Fragment 1` vs `Fragmento 1`) stay consistent without a manual UI toggle.

 ---